-At 31 March 2023 the Council owned and managed 6,027.5 tenanted dwellings In addition, it manages a further 1,367 leasehold properties where the Council has sold the leasehold and only maintains these properties with respect to the non-landlord related obligation..
+At 31 March 2023 the Council owned and managed 6,032.5 tenanted dwellings plus it manages a further 1,367 leasehold properties.
 The Council also owned a proportion of 8 equity share/shared ownership dwellings, being the equivalent of 4.5 fully-owned dwellings.